OpenIdentityPlatform/OpenIDM/openidm-samples/devops-openidm/src/main/resources/README-docker-k8.md

 Minikube needs to be started as well ; please make sure you followed the steps on how to configure it the first time when using xhyve since virtualbox is the default virtualization engine (or use virtualbox if you're comfortable with that option).
+Also the default memory allocation of minikube is 2 gigs of RAM (aka 2048 which is the actual integer value set at startup) and since openidm uses 1 gig per instance you will want to add some memory else you will have problems when spinning up more than two nodes.
+To do so just add the --memory flag to the minikube start command.

-    $ minikube start --vm-driver=xhyve [...other config options]
+    $ minikube start --vm-driver=xhyve --memory=4096 [...other config options]

 Otherwise, you will simply issue the following command and you should obtain similar results as indicated below :